praveen-96kumar/Data_Analytics/README.md

 # End-to-End Bike Share Data Analysis Project (2024)

-This project is a beginner-friendly end-to-end data analysis workflow demonstrating how to use SQL and Power BI to analyze a bike share dataset to answer a key business question about pricing and profitability.
+This project is an end-to-end data analysis workflow demonstrating how to use SQL and Power BI to analyze a bike share dataset to answer a key business question about pricing and profitability.

 ---